Bosnian genocide: Criticism of the ICJ judgement

 The Court's finding that Serbia was not directly involved in the Srebrenica genocide have been strongly criticized.
 Prof. Yuval Shany, Hersch Lauterpacht Professor of Public International Law at the Hebrew University of Jerusalem, described the Court's conclusions on the three questions before it as controversial:

 Antonio Cassese, the first president of the International Criminal Tribunal for the former Yugoslavia, criticized the ICJ judgement on the ground that "The International Court has set an unrealistically high standard of proof for finding Serbia complicit in genocide."
-He added:
+He further added that the fact that according to the court, Serbia was aware of the very high risk of acts of genocide and did nothing, yet it was not complicit because "it has not been proven" that the acts of genocide at Srebrenica "had been brought to Belgrade's attention", was a puzzling statement.

 The vice-president of the International Court of Justice, Judge Al-Khasawneh, criticized the judgement as not reflecting the evidence with respect to Serbia's direct responsibility for genocide at Srebrenica:

 The 'effective control' test for attribution established in the Nicaragua case is not suitable to questions of State responsibility for international crimes committed with a common purpose.
 The 'overall control' test for attribution established in the Tadić case is more appropriate when the commission of international crimes is the common objective of the controlling State and the non-State actors.
 The Court's refusal to infer genocidal intent from a consistent pattern of conduct in Bosnia and Herzegovina is inconsistent with the established jurisprudence of the ICTY.
 The FRY's knowledge of the genocide set to unfold in Srebrenica is clearly established.
 The Court should have treated the Scorpions as a de jure organ of the FRY.
 The statement by the Serbian Council of Ministers in response to the massacre of Muslim men by the Scorpions amounted to an admission of responsibility.
 The Court failed to appreciate the definitional complexity of the crime of genocide and to assess the facts before it accordingly.